Daimler Company: Owned by Jaguar Cars (1984–1989)

-If Jaguar was not to follow Daimler into becoming just another once iconic brand it needed immense amounts of capital to develop new models and build and equip new factories.
-This was beyond the ability of the BMH—now British Leyland—Group.
-It was decided to market the Jaguar business by first obtaining a separate London Stock Exchange listing to fix a price then ensuring any successful bid for all the listed shares in the whole business would be from a bidder with, or with access to, the necessary capital.
+If Jaguar was not to follow Daimler into becoming another formerly iconic brand, it needed immense amounts of capital to develop new models and to build and equip new factories.
+This was beyond the ability of British Leyland—Group.
+It was decided to market the Jaguar business by first obtaining a separate London Stock Exchange listing to fix the price then ensuring any successful bid for all the listed shares in the whole business would be from a bidder with, or with access to, the necessary capital.
 That bidder proved to be Ford.

-1984 produced a record group output of 36,856 cars but fewer than 5% were badged Daimler.
+1984 produced a record group output of 36,856 cars but fewer than 5% were Daimler badged.
 Two years later Daimler's share had reached 11.5%, and would have been almost 23% if the Vanden Plas sold in the US were included.

 When the new XJ40 came into production in 1986, the Series III was kept in production a further six years to 1992 to carry the big Double Six engines.